WAGP

-WAGP (88.7 FM) is a non-commercial, listener-supported radio station broadcasting a Christian talk and teaching format.
-Licensed to Beaufort, South Carolina, it serves the Savannah metropolitan area and Hilton Head Island.
-It is owned by Community Broadcasting Corp. of Beaufort, Inc. The studios and offices are in the Community Bible Church on Parris Island Gateway in Beaufort.
+WAGP (88.7 FM) is a non-commercial radio station licensed to Beaufort, South Carolina, United States, and serving the Savannah metropolitan area and Hilton Head Island. broadcasting.
+Owned by Community Broadcasting Corp. of Beaufort, Inc., it features a Christian radio format.
+The studios and offices are in the Community Bible Church on Parris Island Gateway in Beaufort.

-WAGP is a Class C1 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 The transmitter is on Lowcountry Drive in Ridgeland, South Carolina.

 Programming

 WAGP is affiliated with the Moody Broadcasting Network and airs updates from SRN News.
 The station produces local call-in shows, daily bible study and a rebroadcast of the weekly sermon at a local church.

-National religious leaders heard on WAGP include Greg Laurie, Nancy DeMoss Wolgemuth, Charles Stanley, Michael Youssef, James Dobson, Jim Daly, Adrian Rogers, David Jeremiah and John MacArthur.
-Late nights, it broadcasts Christian music.
+On late nights, the station broadcasts Christian music.